ATTORNEY-CLIENT ENGAGEMENT AGREEMENT

-For a flat fee in the amount of $1000, we will prepare for you the documents as outlined below:
+For a deposit in the amount of $1,000, we will prepare for you the documents as outlined below:

 Simple Wills – without complex trusts involved or distribution patterns

-Durable Power of Attorneys – nomination of individual/alternate to handle financial and legal affairs upon incapacity
+Durable Power of Attorney – nomination of individual/alternate to handle financial and legal affairs upon incapacity

-Health Care Agents – nomination of individual/alternate to make medical decisions upon incapacity, including interaction with pharmacies, hospitals, physicians
+Health Care Agent – nomination of individual/alternate to make medical decisions upon incapacity, including interaction with pharmacies, hospitals, physicians

-HIPAA authorizations – permission for the above-named individual to send and receive Private and Sensitive Personal Information
+HIPAA authorization – permission for the above-named individual to send and receive Private and Sensitive Personal Information

-Health Care Directives (Living wills) – Outlines an individual’s intention and decisions regarding their medical treatment and end of life choices.
+Health Care Directive (Living will) – Outlines an individual’s intention and decisions regarding their medical treatment and end of life choices.

 Our engagement and the services that we will render to you are limited strictly to legal services in your estate planning matters.
 It is understood that we are not providing, and you are not relying on us for, business, investment, accounting, or valuation decisions, or to investigate the character or credit of persons or firms with whom you may be dealing (such as insurance companies or investment advisors).
 You are responsible for making decisions and determinations on matters not involving legal determinations, as necessary or appropriate for your estate planning.

 The flat fee will be placed in our operating account upon receipt.
 Any services you request outside of the scope of the flat fee are covered by the general terms of this Agreement, but will be billed at our normal hourly rates, which are $275.00 per hour.
 Under no circumstances will we ever engage in any work under this hourly rate without first discussing it with you.
 There will never be any surprises.
 The rates are also incrementally adjusted annually to account for increased overhead and expenses and you agree to pay such adjusted rates.